ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+merce.
+How to have Cold Water without
+using Ice.—At this season of the year a cool
+draught of water is a luxury which we may
+enjoy with a little care.
+By the following
+method, simple and inexpensive, water may
- as ice.
+be kept almost cool as ice.
 Let the jar, pitch­
 er, or vessel used for water, be surrounded
 with one or more’ folds of coarse cotton, to bo
 constantly wet; the evaporation of the water